 If the glue board fills up with moths in one or two weeks than the moth trap alone will not be enough; remember that it only removes the male moths from the population.
 A female moth can lay up to 300 eggs in her lifetime and the more moths about means that the chances of a female finding a male to mate with before it gets caught in a moth trap are higher.
-If this happens then you will need to take further action by carrying out a full deep clean, treating the wardrobe and/or room with a killer spray such as our Chrysanthemum moth spray and deploying the Moth decoy.
+If this happens then you will need to take further action by carrying out a full deep clean, treating the wardrobe and/or room with a killer spray such as our Chrysanthemum Killer Moth Spray and deploying the Moth Decoy.

-The Moth decoy is a long term solution which uses the same pheromone as the moth trap but instead of trapping and killing male clothes moths, it spreads pheromone around the male population using a special magic dust which stops the moths from mating.
-Okay, its not really magic dust, it’s a micronised natural wax powder with electrostatic properties but I think ‘magic dust’ has a better ring to it!
-Read a full description of the moth decoy science.
+HOW TO USE A MOTH TRAP WITH THE MOTH DECOYThe Moth Decoy is a long term solution which uses the same pheromone as the moth trap but instead of trapping and killing male clothes moths, it spreads pheromone around the male population using a special magic dust which stops the moths from mating.
+Okay, it's not really magic dust, it’s a micronised natural wax powder with electrostatic properties but I think ‘magic dust’ has a better ring to it!
+Read a full description of the Moth Decoy Science.